Korea Zinc Control Battle — MBK Partners & Young Poong vs. Chairman Choi

 Deal Rationale

-MBK Partners + Young Poong — Why Attack
+MBK Partners + Young Poong — Why They Attacked and Why They Lost

-- Korea Zinc generates ~₩2 trillion annual EBITDA from world-leading zinc smelting — a PE-optimal cash flow profile for leveraged acquisition and return extraction
+- [Round 1 attack logic]: Korea Zinc generates ~₩2 trillion annual EBITDA from world-leading zinc smelting — a PE-optimal cash flow profile for a leveraged buyout and dividend/asset-sale return extraction.

 Positives